iudexai/function-json-schema-node/README.md

 - `usageExample` and `returnsExample` for additional documentation.

-We encourage filling these out as best practice for your functions.
+We encourage filling these out as a best practice for your functions.
-However, the loose type can still be extracted with the `coerceFunctionJsonSchema` validator.
+However, the loose type can still be extracted with the `coerceFunctionJsonSchema` validator to provide sane defaults.

 Additionally, we have added some new types: